Mycoplasma haemofelis: Diagnosis

 In suspected cases, M. haemofelis can be identified by polymerase chain reaction analysis for species-specific 16S rRNA sequences, as well as by light microscopy.
-Treatment usually includes the administration of doxycycline or enrofloxacin to quell the infection along with transfusion and administration of glucocorticoids to alleviate anemia.
-Jensen et al. 2001's PCR assay diagnoses either or both of M. haemofelis and M. haemominutum – this is useful because they find coinfection with both is common.
-Several other teams also find haemoplasma coinfection is common.
-It was developed by Jensen et al. 2001 and also published with their own trials, which showed 17.1% of individuals suspected of haemoplasmosis did suffer from this species.
-Jensen also find none of the asymptomatic controls had this species, although some did suffer from M. haemominutum.
-Foley et al. 1998, Tasker et al. 2003, Westfall et al. 2001, Berent et al. 1998, Jensen et al. 2001, Tasker et al. 2003 demonstrate that PCR is more sensitive than cytology for haemoplasmas.
+Jensen et al. 2001's PCR assay diagnoses either or both of M. haemofelis and M. haemominutum – useful because they found coinfection with both is common.
+Several other teams have also found that haemoplasma coinfection is common.
+Jensen et al. 2001 showed that 17.1% of individuals suspected of haemoplasmosis did suffer from this species.
+Jensen also found that none of the asymptomatic controls had this species, although some did suffer from M. haemominutum.
+Foley et al. 1998, Tasker et al. 2003, Westfall et al. 2001, Berent et al. 1998, Jensen et al. 2001, and Tasker et al. 2003 demonstrated that PCR is more sensitive than cytology for haemoplasmas.

 The severity of disease produced by M. haemofelis varies, with some cats having mild anemia and no clinical signs and others having marked depression and severe anemia.
 Clinical signs include lethargy, anorexia and anemia.
 M. haemofelis infection is suspected in cats with regenerative anemia, in which polychromasia and reticulocytosis are noted.
-During the acute phase of infection, M. haemofelis can be readily identified on stained blood films, however, M. haemofelis can disappear and reappear in the peripheral blood throughout the course of infection and can be mistaken for stain precipitate, or vice versa.
+During the acute phase of infection, M. haemofelis can be readily identified on stained blood films; however, M. haemofelis can disappear and reappear in the peripheral blood throughout the course of infection and can be mistaken for stain precipitate, or vice versa.
 Commercially available PCR assays that detect the Mycoplasma 16s rRNA are a more reliable means of diagnosis.
 Many such assays are species-specific.
 Currently, no serological test for M. haemofelis is commercially available.
-Additional clinical findings may include positive Coombs test results, hypoglycemia and dehydration.
+Additional clinical findings may include positive Coombs test results, hypoglycemia, and dehydration.

 Treatment

 Antibiotic treatment is indicated only for Haemoplasma-positive cats that present clinical signs for FIA.
 While it is not believed that M. haemofelis can be completely eliminated, regimens of doxycycline or enrofloxacin are effective in reducing bacteraemia.
 Doxycycline and enrofloxacin combat M. haemofelis infection by interfering with translation and DNA synthesis respectively.
 These antibiotics carry side effects including esophagitis, GI disease and retinal damage and are thus primarily administered only to cats suffering from acute infection with clinical signs.
 Furthermore, blood transfusion and administration of glucocorticoids relieve the severe anemia resulting from M. haemofelis infection of erythrocytes.
 Treated and untreated animals that recover from M. haemofelis infections generally remain carriers but seldom relapse with clinical disease.
-One clinical study shows that a treatment with Doxycycline/Marbofloxacin can clear the bacteremia and fully cure the cat from infection – (Consecutive antibiotic treatment with doxycycline and marbofloxacin clears bacteremia in Mycoplasma haemofelis-infected cats Marilisa Novacco et al. Vet Microbiol.
-2018 Apr.)
+One clinical study shows that a treatment with doxycycline and marbofloxacin can clear the bacteremia and fully cure the cat from infection.